dawnofthedebayan/MedAI_Project/README.md

     3. Change the --train_path & --test_path in Train.py

-    4. Divide your dataset into train, validation and test sets.
+    4. Divide your dataset into train, validation and test sets using make_train_val_k_fold_crossvd.py.

+    5. Augment data using data_augmentation_nora.py

-    5. Make sure that the folder inside train, validation and test have subfolders "image","mask" and "edge_mask"
+    6. Make sure that the folder inside train, validation and test have subfolders "image","mask" and "edge_mask"

-    6. You can create edge maps using create_edge_mask.py script.
+    7. You can create edge maps using create_edge_mask.py script.

 Shell script example to train your model.
 ```